 When cash prices are high, your stash of points and miles can be a savior.

-It’s getting harder and harder to get outsized value from frequent flyer miles on flights within the U.S. That’s because airlines like Delta, American, and United have transitioned to dynamic award pricing, which means they often charge far more points when cash prices rise closer to departure.
+It's getting harder and harder to get outsized value from frequent flyer miles on flights within the U.S. That's because airlines like Delta, American, and United now use dynamic award pricing, which means they often charge far more points when cash prices rise closer to departure.

 Still, it's worth exploring what you can find using your miles.
 It could save you big time.